 The TracTuff VTC Limiter is yet another innovative product that was designed with the average consumer in mind!
 We wanted to offer a cost effective solution for limiting how much cam advance your motor see's, once clearances have been confirmed, and what we ended up with... is undoubtedly the easiest way to limit cam advance.

 We assume that most K series engine owners own a 50° intake cam gear... so it made sense to limit the 50° gear rather than ask customers to go through the trouble of finding a 25° TSX gear and have it modified.
-The process is tedious, as you must find/ buy a 25° RBB gear, pay to have it shipped, find a capable machine shop to handle the modification and ship it to them, pay them their fee, and ultimately pay for the return shipping.
-Sounds expensive... not to mention, time consuming, a total headache and a major inconvenience!
+Not to mentions, that process is tedious... as you must find/ buy a 25° RBB gear, pay to have it shipped, find a capable machine shop to handle the modification and ship it to them, pay them their fee, and ultimately pay for the return shipping.
+Sounds expensive, time consuming, and a total headache/ inconvenience!

-Our VTC Limiter is manufactured from precision ground 52100 Bearing Steel and finished to exacting tolerances (+/- .0001") and then heat treated to a hardness of 60-62 Rockwell C. The limiter works by placing a pin in a specific cavity of the VTC gear.
-The pin does not have a specific position within that cavity as it was designed to sit freely until the engine is started.
-Once the engine is in motion, the pin is located where it needs to be to be effective (via centrifugal force), ultimately limiting the amount of advance the gear is capable of as it sweeps forward... regardless of what the map/ tune calls for.
+Our VTC Limiter is manufactured from precision ground 52100 Bearing Steel and finished to exacting tolerances (+/- .0001") and then heat treated to a hardness of 60-62 Rockwell C. The limiter works by placing a pin in a specific cavity of the 2002-2011 50° VTC gear.
+The pin does not have a specific position within that cavity... as it was designed to sit/ float freely until the engine is started.
+Once the engine is in motion, the pin is located where it needs to be to be effective (via centrifugal force), ultimately limiting the amount of advance the gear is capable of as it sweeps forward.
+Regardless of what the map/ tune calls for.